Hassle-Free Business Insurance

 What is a loss run?

-Much like credit scores allow banks to determine whether you’re a good candidate for a bank loan or credit card, loss runs allow insurers to assess how risky your business will be to insure.
+Much like credit scores allow banks to determine whether you’re a good candidate for a bank loan or credit card, loss runs allow potential insurers to assess how risky your business will be to insure.
 By requesting your loss runs, an insurer can review:

 • The type of claims you’ve filed in the past